maplibre/maputnik/README.md

 ## Tests
 For E2E testing we use [Cypress](https://www.cypress.io/)

- [Cypress](https://www.cypress.io/) doesn't starts a server so you'll need to start one manually by running `npm run start`.
+ [Cypress](https://www.cypress.io/) doesn't start a server so you'll need to start one manually by running `npm run start`.

 Now open a terminal and run the following using *chrome*: